espenhw/dubstep/README.md

 * Dubstep falls over when loading my dataset!
 The error message says something about foreign keys or referential integrity.

-  By design, Dubstep does not disable referential integrity checks while loading data; since you have complete control over the insertion order it is not necessary.
+  By design, Dubstep does not disable referential integrity checks while loading data; since you have complete control over the insertion order it is not necessary to do so.
 To fix your problem, reorder the rows in your dataset (see `src/it/resources/testdata.dbt` for an example)

 * Dubstep barfs while checking my dataset, complaining about a missing primary key!